 How can bodily eating and drinking do such great things?

 Indeed, it is not the eating and drinking that does them, but rather these words: “Given, and shed for you, for the forgiveness of sins.”
-These words are the main thing in the Sacrament; and whoever believes these words has what they say, namely, the forgiveness of sins.
+These words, along with the bodily eating and drinking, are the main thing in the Sacrament; and whoever believes these words has what they say, namely, the forgiveness of sins.

 Who, then, receives this Sacrament worthily?

 Fasting and bodily preparation are indeed a fine outward discipline; but that person is truly worthy and well prepared who has faith in these words: “Given and shed for you for the forgiveness of sins.”